rapid7/javascript-style-guide/README.md

     }());
     ```

   - [7.3](#7.3) <a name='7.3'></a> Never declare a function in a non-function block (if, while, etc).
 Assign the function to a variable instead.
-Browsers will allow you to do it, but they all interpret it differently, which is bad news bears.
+Browsers will allow you to do it, but they all interpret it differently.
   - [7.4](#7.4) <a name='7.4'></a> **Note:** ECMA-262 defines a `block` as a list of statements.
 A function declaration is not a statement.
 [Read ECMA-262's note on this issue](http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf#page=97).

     ```javascript